Frontend-io/documentation/tutorials/events.md

 ###Code Samples

-###Types of events
+###Paystack Event Triggers

-Here are the events we currently raise.
+Here are the events we currently trigger.
 We would add more to this list as we hook into more actions in the future.

 `subscription.create` - A subscription has been created